nextcloud-releases/all-in-one/migration.md

 The procedure for migrating the files and the database works like this:
 1. Make sure that your old instance is on exactly the same version like the version used in Nextcloud AIO. (e.g. 23.0.0) You can find the used version here: [click here](https://github.com/nextcloud/all-in-one/search?l=Dockerfile&q=NEXTCLOUD_VERSION&type=).
 If not, simply upgrade your former installation to that version or wait until the version used in Nextcloud AIO got updated to the same version of your former installation or the other way around.
-1. Take a backup of your former instance (especially from your datadirectory and database)
+1. First, on the old instance, update all Nextcloud apps to its latest version via the app management site (important for the restore later on).
+Then take a backup of your former instance (especially from your datadirectory and database).
 1. If your former installation didn't use Postgresql already, you will now need to convert your old installation to use Postgresql as database temporarily (in order to be able to perform a pg_dump afterwards):
     1. Install Postgresql on your former installation: on a Debian based OS should the following command work:
         ```